Rettend/eemoji/README.md

   [![eemoji](https://img.shields.io/badge/😎%20eemoji-fccf1d?style=for-the-badge)](https://github.com/Rettend/eemoji)
 </h1>

-This tiny CLI tool automatically adds emojis to your commit messages based on conventional commit types.
+This is a tiny CLI tool that automatically adds emojis to your commit messages based on conventional commit types.

+- 📦 Easy Install: just install it once and forget about it
-Also it's fully customizable: add your own emojis and trigger words, change the format of the commit message, etc.
+- 🛠️ Customizable: you can add your own emojis and trigger words, and change the format of the commit message as per your needs.

-It runs with the `prepare-commit-msg` git hook (every time your make a commit) and modifies your commit messages.
+- 🫧 Seamless: operates with the `prepare-commit-msg` git hook, modifying your commit messages every time you make a commit.

 > [!WARNING]
 > There is a [known issue](#️-known-issues) with GitHub Desktop on Windows.